John Horne Burns: Biography

 A 1949 survey of the literature of World War II in Military Affairs credited Burns for the novel's "psychological study of rear echelon service personnel" and for capturing their speech, faulting only his attempt to depict infantry combat.
 Charles Poore in the New York Times thought Burns "has a great deal on the ball and he'll do even better when he gets it more under control."
 He called it "a rancorously vivid portrait" of "the mentally and morally lost" and noted that "some of its gamier passages show that you can say practically anything in a novel now."
 Time magazine mentioned that the novel depicted "an evening spent in a homosexuals' hangout", an entire chapter other reviewers left unmentioned.

 Gore Vidal later reported a conversation he had with Burns following The Gallerys success:

-A decade later, surveying the American abroad as a literary type, Frederic Morton noted how the post-World War II role of conqueror proved so uncomfortable that "with the possible exception of John Horne Burns' The Gallery, no really distinguished novel has recorded it."
+A decade later, surveying the American abroad as a literary type, Frederic Morton noted how the post-World War II role of conqueror proved so uncomfortable that "with the possible exception of John Horne Burns's The Gallery, no really distinguished novel has recorded it."
 By 1991 it had become, in Herbert Mitgang's words, "that forgotten gem of a novel".
 In 2011 William Zinsser described it as "the proto-Vietnam novel, anticipating by a generation the hubris that 'the ugly American' would bring to another foreign land" by asking "who was more degraded: the Italians hustling to feed their families, or the GIs selling their cheaply bought PX goods at a huge profit?"

 Now sought for his own views on literature, Burns authored an occasional appreciative review, but became well known for unmeasured critiques of both peers and more successful writers, including James Michener, Thomas Wolfe, and Somerset Maugham.
 His second novel, Lucifer with a Book, a satirical representation of life at a boarding school much like Loomis, appeared in 1949 to largely unfavorable reviews.
 Vidal said it was "perhaps the most savagely attacked book of its day."
 Michener wrote decades later: "Never in my memory had they come so close to total annihilation of an author's work."
 Disheartened by the critical reception of his second novel, Burns returned to Italy in 1950, this time choosing Florence.
 There he wrote his last published work, A Cry of Children (1952), which was marketed as "a merciless novel" of "young love in the bohemian fringe-world".
 Its principal character was a composer and pianist likely modeled on his Harvard classmate Irving Fine.
 That novel also received negative press, though he remained still a young writer of promise.
 One critic wrote in the New York Times: